How to Save on Home Internet in Seattle

 8. Use Public Wi-Fi Wisely

 Seattle Public Library branches, coffee shops, and parks offer free public Wi-Fi.
-While not a replacement for home internet, it’s useful for light tasks like checking email, browsing, or streaming on a tablet.
+While not a replacement for home internet, its useful for light tasks like checking email, browsing, or streaming on a tablet.
 Use these spots to reduce pressure on your home network and avoid upgrading unnecessarily.

 Tools and Resources